Images

 It should also be noted that our Sericea images disable the wlroots desktop portal, despite it being commonly used alongside Sway.
 This is because the portal reintroduces the screencopy vulnerability described above, which would undermine the security improvements in Sway for sandboxed applications.
 The downside of this is that by default on our Sericea images, flatpaks and applications that haven’t implemented protocol support (like chromium-based browsers) are entirely prevented from screenshotting and screensharing.
 If necessary, Sway users can configure this using their own portals.conf.

 This section is a relative recommendation between the desktop environments available on secureblue.
-GNOME and Sway have some extra security niceties like the ones listed above.
+GNOME, KDE Plasma, and Sway have some extra security niceties like the ones listed above.
 However, this should not be misconstrued as saying that either one solves any of the fundamental issues with desktop Linux security.
 For more details, consult the table below.

 DE/WM | Secures privileged Wayland protocols? | Thumbnailer sandboxing? | Stability | Recommendation |